sglanger/FHIRmaker/README.md

 c) locate the studies for that patient, represent their findings in RADLEX in the Diagnostic Report resource and then
 d) aggragate the above resources on a single FHIR server with the above described Web page

+# Status
+Week 1: created the first 3 files indicated below, validating FHIR object output

+# To Dos
+<br>1) send FHIR objects to FHIR git repo (manually for now)
+<br>2) validate (with download_data.py) the "get" functions work as expected on FHIR server
+<br>3) build the web page

 # Contents
 <br>download_data.py	suite of classes to abstract RESTful calls to image archives
 <br>read_dump.py			class to read JSON dump of a dbase after it annotates an Archive (should include findings)